 If monuments embodied the soul of these mobile societies, communal gatherings at places like Windmill Hill in Wiltshire provided their social glue.
 They no doubt provided opportunities to meet, trade, and perhaps also feast and perform ceremonies.

 Animals were not kept purely to provide food.
 Cattle were probably also used for ploughing or pulling carts.
 Domesticated horses, however, were rare in Britain until the Iron Age.

 Finds of gnawed bones show that dogs were common in prehistoric Britain.
 Varying in size, they were guard dogs, shepherding dogs, hunting aids or pets, or all of these things.
-Roman writers believed that Iron Age Britons also kept hares as pets: Boudicca allegedly carried one under her cloak.
+Roman writers believed that Iron Age Britons also kept hares as pets: Boudicca is supposed to have carried one under her cloak.

 Sheep were the most ubiquitous Bronze Age animal.
-From about 2000 BC a new breed appeared whose fleece was woolly rather than hairy, and could therefore be easily spun and woven into textiles, which could be dyed in bright colours.
+From about 2000 BC a new breed appeared whose fleece was woolly rather than hairy.
+The wool could be woven into textiles, which could be dyed in bright colours.

-The scant evidence we have suggests that earlier clothing was made of animal skins or leather, sewn together using bone needles (dated as early as 13,000 BC) and animal gut; or, by the early Neolithic period, with linen thread, a plant fibre also woven into late Bronze Age clothing.
+The scant evidence we have suggests that earlier clothing was made of animal skins or leather, sewn together using bone needles (dated as early as 13,000 BC) and animal guts.
+By the early Neolithic period they were sewn with linen thread, made from flax, which was also woven into late Bronze Age clothing.

 VILLAGES, HILLFORTS, TOWNS

 Late Bronze Age people were settling in substantial round houses, often grouped into permanent villages like Grimspound on Dartmoor.
 The perimeter wall at Grimspound probably served only to keep domestic animals in and wild ones out.
 But the need for safety prompted the building, at about the same time, of a defended village of about 200 huts on the exposed and uncomfortable summit of Mam Tor in Derbyshire.